 Born and raised in Tri-Cities, WA, I grew up in the hot, dry desert lands of southeastern Washington.
 This however, did not stop my family from traveling to enjoy the many beautiful sights and activities Washington State has to offer.
 I am an avid skier and love going boating and camping.
 I also thoroughly enjoy collecting antiques, singing, and helping others.

 Both my twin and I love math and science…a passion that led us to attend rival universities!
 I enjoyed developing my foundation of chemistry while at Washington State University in the quaint little town of Pullman.
-During my time at WSU I made many friendships, lasting memories, and become involved in organizations that have helped shape the woman I am today.
+During my time at WSU I made many friendships, lasting memories, and became involved in organizations that have helped shape the woman I am today.

 I thoroughly enjoy furthering my education and expanding on research opportunities in the Borch group here at Colorado State University!
 I am intrigued with combining my strength in analytical chemistry with my interests in agriculture, environmental science, and their applications.
 The Borch group provides me with opportunities to explore my interests and conduct research with an interdisciplinary team!

 Citrus greening, or Huanglongbing (HLB) disease, causes citrus trees to produce smaller, green-colored oranges that often fall off the tree.
 Infected trees also show symptoms in their leaves and weakened root systems.
 There is no cure for citrus greening, thus many infected groves are often abandoned.
 Infected psyllid insects spread HLB disease to the trees while sucking on their leaves.